Free program at YMCA helps distance-learners with support, food and physical enrichment

 HOPE Centers, which Gov. Kevin Stitt and first lady Sarah Stitt announced in August would open across the state using federal coronavirus relief funds, draw on community partnerships with area agencies to serve children and families.

-The food bank also provides children with a backpack full of food to take home on the weekends, Wilkes said.
+The food bank also provides each child with a backpack full of food to take home on weekends, Wilkes said.

 Wilkes said the response from caregivers has been a combination of relief and overwhelming gratitude.